 Symptoms and Complications

 The main symptoms of fibromyalgia are achy pain; tenderness to touch; and stiffness in the muscles, tendons, and ligaments.
-The neck, shoulders, abdomen, lower back, and thighs are the parts most likely to be affected.
+The neck, shoulders, abdomen, lower back, arms and thighs are the parts most likely to be affected.
 The pain may be spread out evenly over a large area.

 Other symptoms of fibromyalgia include difficulty sleeping and lack of energy, chronic fatigue, anxiety and depression, headaches, bowel problems, and breathing disorders.
 People who experience these other symptoms often do not have painful, tender, red, or hot joints.